Sharyn Ghidella: Seven Network

 In 2007, she replaced Tracey Challenor on Seven News Brisbane as weekend presenter.
 Her arrival at BTQ, as well as that of former Nine News Queensland weather presenter John Schluter, saw the bulletin overtake the market-leading Nine bulletin for the first time in two decades.

 In January 2013, Ghidella began presenting Seven News Brisbane from Sunday to Thursday with Bill McDonald (and later Max Futcher) and was also appointed presenter of Today Tonight Queensland.
 The show was axed in February 2014.

 In July 2024, Ghidella left the Seven Network after 17 years with the network.

 Return to Network 10

-In August 2024, it was announced that Ghidella would return to Network 10 to present a revived, local edition of 10 News First Queensland from early September, thereby segregating the Brisbane and Sydney composite bulletin that had been presented by Sandra Sully since September 2020.
+In August 2024, it was announced that Ghidella would return to Network 10 to present a revived local edition of 10 News Queensland from early September, thereby segregating the composite Brisbane and Sydney bulletin that had been presented by Sandra Sully since September 2020.

 Ghidella has filled in as a co-host on The Project.